alexbrahastoll/oas-db/README.md

 Describes a payments provider API.

 ## Adding / editing samples

+> IMPORTANT: We are not accepting contributions at the moment.
+This section is a work in progress for the process we are envisioning after contributions are open to the research community at large.

 Before adding or editing a sample, please run it through the IBM OpenAPI Validator (using the configurations present in the `.validaterc` in the root of this project)